VAT in Italy

 - Entertainment expenses are 0% deductible unless they involve the purchase of goods with a value below €25.82.

 - Input VAT on fuel, car rental expenses and gas is only deductible at a rate between 20% and 40%.
-Certain businesses with an activity directly related to this expense can deduct VAT at a higher rate.
+Certain businesses with an activity directly related to this expense can deduct VAT at a higher rate, or even at 100%.

 - Costs related to aircraft and leisure yachts are not deductible.

 - Taxi, train and other transport expenses are 0% deductible.

 Deducting VAT prior to the beginning of the economic activity is only allowed under certain conditions.
 As a general rule, a company may recover VAT incurred prior to a VAT registration once all historic returns and VAT payments have been regularized.
 All late filing and late payment penalties should also be settled before deducting these amounts.
 A case by case analysis must be made."

 Regarding deduction of input VAT, since 1 January of 2017 taxpayers can claim VAT up to the 30 April of the following the year in which VAT became originally deductible.
 This date matches the due date for the Annual VAT return, hence VAT on acquisitions and imports will be deductible at the latest with the annual VAT return in the year in which the right of deduction arises.

 Nevertheless, the statute of limitations covers a much longer period regarding output VAT.
 In this case, tax authorities can request the payment of VAT until the 31 December of the fourth year following the period in which VAT became due.
 The five years statute of limitation may be extended, for example, if the annual VAT return was not submitted, or if the information requested by the tax authorities is not provided in time.

 The tax point is the time when VAT becomes due.
 The following rules apply when determining the applicable tax point in Italy: